coralogix/snowbit-integrations/SIEM & SaaS/General Docker Method - 1Password/README.md

 	Update the auth_token in eventsapibeat.yml

-	Update the url, private key , application name and subsystem name in logstash.conf
+	Update the url, private key, application name and subsystem name in logstash.conf